 “Best of” lists: Customers frequently Google questions that help them find the best solutions.
-“Best 401K alternatives” or “Best mortgage brokers near me” are both well-trafficked.
+“Best 401K alternatives” or “Best mortgage brokers near me” are good examples of well-trafficked searches.

 Comparisons: Roth or traditional?
 LLC or sole proprietorship?
 Fixed rate or flexible rate?
 Consumers want to put things side by side to know how they stack up.
 Addressing these head-to-heads can help demonstrate your experience and make your potential customers feel informed to make the best choice possible.

 You know that customers are asking about these topics, so you can kickstart your content marketing with these areas of focus.